Shamir-Lab/EMP/README.md

 `--n_dist_samples`: number of enrichment scores in the empirical distribution.
 `--additional_args`: additional arguments that are relevant to a particular NBMD algorithm.

-Alternatively, you can run several steps sequencially with `run_emp_scripts`:
+Alternatively, you can run several steps sequentially with `run_emp_scripts`:

 `--dataset_file`: path to dataset file.